davidinfosec/sp.py/readme.md

 - Spotipy: A lightweight Python library for the Spotify Web API.
 - youtube-search-python: A Python library to search for YouTube videos.

-## License:

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support:

 Feel like this has been useful?
 Donate toward my latest projects. https://www.poof.io/tip/@davidinfosec